SkyPressATX/CorePress/README.md

-# wp-dev-kit
-Local WordPress Development Kit
+# Local WordPress Development Kit
+**By SkyPress**

+_Please feel free to fork or clone this development kit to get started developing your own WordPress website_

 ## Prerequisites
 In order to use the **WP Dev Kit**, you will need the following installed on your local machine: